 These are unprecedented times for IRCOM.
 We have shifted our service delivery model to continue to serve vulnerable refugee families during COVID-19.
 This includes a mix of remote and limited in-person programs and services.

-However, as a precautionary measure, IRCOM has suspended all in-person programming from September 4th until November 1st.
+IRCOM has suspended all in-person programming from September 4th until February 21st.
 We continue to follow all public health protocols.
 As our children and youth return to school, this is to reduce additional exposure.

 Please click here to access our current on-site program staff directory or email us at firstname.lastname@example.org.